Am0lShah/-Digital-Notice-Board-with-IoT-Updates/README.md

 Check out more project : https://dipak-sahani-portfolio.netlify.app/

+Check out Final Working Video file : This is how the actual Digital notice board screen going to work, After booting of Raspberry Pi automatically it Connect to Wifi then Runs  autoamtically Main Window on browser.

 # Digital Notice Board with IoT Updates

 A modern digital notice board system with IoT integration for real-time updates and notifications.